Tallinn old-growth forest trail - an educational trail to introduce woodland key habitats in Estonia

 Approach

-- Finding a suitable location for the trail in cooperation with Tallinn City Government.
+- Finding a suitable location for the trail in cooperation with Tallinn City Government;

-Expected Results
+Achieved Results

-Tallinn old-growth forest trail - an educational trail to introduce woodland key habitats
+Download (5 MB)Tallinn old-growth forest trail - an educational trail to introduce woodland key habitats

-The project is implemented in Tallinn, Estonia.
+The project was implemented in Tallinn, Estonia.

 Nearest city: Tallinn